Cpgeragh/computational_theory_assessment/README.md

 - **Academic tone**: All content avoids casual language, maintains consistent terminology, and frames each task as a study in computational theory.

 Together, these ensure that the notebook serves not just as a working submission, but also as a clear, inspectable, and technically mature project.

 ---

+## Environment & Installation

+This project requires **Python 3.10+** and uses the following packages:

+  - `pytest` – for unit testing
+  - `nbval` – to validate Jupyter Notebook outputs

+To install the required packages:

+  - pip install -r requirements.txt

+Or manually:

+  - pip install pytest nbval

+### Running the Notebook

+To execute the project correctly:

+  1. Open `tasks.ipynb` in Jupyter Notebook or VS Code.
+  2. Run **all cells in order** from top to bottom using "Run All".
+  3. Ensure all output and test results are displayed without errors.

+### Verifying with Automated Testing

+To validate that all outputs match the expected results:

+  - pytest --nbval-lax tasks.ipynb

+This ensures all cells execute correctly and that all test logic passes.
+Minor differences in runtime output (e.g., timing or file paths) are tolerated under `--nbval-lax`, making it ideal for reproducibility checks without being blocked by non-deterministic output.

+---